bluesky/bluesky/doc/source/tutorial.rst

 ``primary``.

-Putting it all together, the plan asks the device(s) being used as independent axes for their important field(s) and builds a list of dimensions list so.
+Putting it all together, the plan asks the device(s) being used as independent axes for their important field(s) and builds a list of dimensions like so:

 .. code-block:: python